Anan-Wu-XMU/SVM-M/README.md

    * autopcm.sh xxx.sdf queue  (Geometry optimization in the solution phase)

    We note that all NMR calculations are performed in the solution phase.

+   Once all calculations are done, you will find two files, named as allNMR.txt and allHNMR.txt, in which contain the Boltzman averaged 13C/1H chemical shieldings and chemical shifts.
+To perform the SVM-M structure elucidation, you need to put the experimental 13C chemical shifts into a file "exp.txt" and run the python script

+   * nmrstat.py

 Contact
 ===